-Goal #4 - Lead Leaders - what is your first step to creating a Vision that reflects your Club?
+Goal #4 - Lead Leaders - what is your first step to creating a vision that reflects your Club?
 How will you ensure it reflects your Club's priorities?
 Who will you ask for help?

-Goal # By when? what's your plan?
+Goal # - what's your plan?
 What will it look like?
 How will it be done?
-Goal # what's your plan?
+By when?
+Goal # done?
+By when? what's your plan?
 What will it look like?
-How will it be done?
-Goal # By when? what's your plan?
+How will it be Goal # done?
+By when? what's your plan?
 What will it look like?
-How will it be done?
+How will it be